notification-icon

 Start & End Point Kathmandu/Kathmandu

-Best Seasons Apr-May, Nov-Dec
+Best Seasons Mid April - Early May, Nov-Dec

-Trip Highlights of Nepal Honey Hunting
+Highlights of Honey Hunting in Nepal tour

 • Enjoy the scenic drive to Khudi via the countryside road.

-• Enjoy the homestay experience with the local Gurung community
+• Enjoy the homestay experience with the local Gurung community.

 • Capture the best picture in your camera collecting honey from Himalayan cliffs.